jomefavourite/CGPA-Result-Forecaster/README.md

 # CGPA Result Forecaster

-This project is for Hashnode Vercel Hackathon
+This project was made for Hashnode Vercel Hackathon

 ## What it does